wp-plugins/highlight-post-widget/readme.txt

 Installation:

 How to install this plugin manually

-1. Download: download the plugin to your computer
+* Download: download the plugin to your computer
-2. Extract & Upload: extract the source code and upload it to your wordpress plugin directory
+* Extract & Upload: extract the source code and upload it to your wordpress plugin directory
-3. Activate: login to WP-Admin and activate Highlight Post plugin from Plugins page.
+* Activate: login to WP-Admin and activate Highlight Post plugin from Plugins page.

-Appearance (CSS)
+Appearance/CSS:

 I did not add any CSS to this plugin.
+By default, it will use the standard style, as same as “Recent Post” widget.
+Below are the hint to change the style of this widget.

-It's up to you to customize and adding it to your style (CSS) of your theme.
-Just add the code below to the style (CSS) of your theme to change the appearance:
+Just add the code below to your style.

 Template CSS: